d3005/House_Price_Prediction/README.md

 new feature that represents the ratio of the square footage to the number of bedrooms.
 This can help us understand how the size of the house affects the price.

 ### Model Selection and Training
 1. **Gradient Boosting Regressor**:- Trained using `GradientBoostingRegressor` on the selected features.- Evaluated using Root Mean Squared Error (RMSE).
 2. **Linear Regression**:- Trained using `LinearRegression`.- Evaluated using Mean Squared Error (MSE) and R^2 score.
 3. **Random Forest Regressor**:- Trained using `RandomForestRegressor`.- Evaluated using Mean Squared Error (MSE) and R^2 score
-4. **Support Vector Regressor**:- Trained using `SVR`.- Eval
+4. **Support Vector Regressor**:- Trained using `SVR`.- Evaluated using Mean Squared Error (MSE) and R^2 score.

- ### Model Evaluation- **Evaluation Metrics**: Used RMSE for Gradient Boosting and MSE, R^2 for Linear
- Regression and Random Forest.- **Visualization**:- Plotted Actual vs Predicted SalePrice for Random Forest.- Visualized feature importance for Random Forest to understand which features are most influential

   ### Design Choices- **Gradient Boosting Regressor**: Chosen for its ability to handle non-linear relationships and
  interactions between features.- **Random Forest Regressor**: Chosen for its robustness and ability to handle over fitting by averaging multiple decision trees.- **Linear Regression**: Included for comparison as a baseline model

+### Model Evaluation
+- **Evaluation Metrics**: Used RMSE for Gradient Boosting and MSE, R^2 for Linear Regression and Random Forest.
+- **Visualization**: Plotted Actual vs Predicted SalePrice for Random Forest.- Visualized feature importance for Random Forest to understand which features are most influential.

+### Design Choices
+- **Gradient Boosting Regressor**: Chosen for its ability to handle non-linear relationships and interactions between features.
+- **Random Forest Regressor**: Chosen for its robustness and ability to handle overfitting by averaging multiple decision trees.
+- **Linear Regression**: Included for comparison as a baseline model.

+## Challenges
- ## Challenges- **Data Cleaning**: Handling missing values was crucial to avoid biases and ensure model
+- **Data Cleaning**: Handling missing values was crucial to avoid biases and ensure model accuracy.
- accuracy.- **Feature Selection**: Selecting the right features without overfitting the model required careful consideration.
+- **Feature Selection**: Selecting the right features without overfitting the model required careful consideration.

- - **Model Evaluation**: Choosing appropriate metrics to evaluate and compare models was essential to select the best performing model
+- **Model Evaluation**: Choosing appropriate metrics to evaluate and compare models was essential to select the best performing model.